jaakkopasanen/Impulcifer/research/virtual-room-target/README.md

 It is still unclear if the Harman room target already contains the slight warm tilt of from the difference or not.
 But one clear difference is the 2.5 dB reduction at 3 kHz.

+Light version of the virtual room target doesn't include the boost below 1 kHz.

 ![results](https://i.imgur.com/RlQ2pMm.png)